kuwala-io/kuwala/README.md

 # Get more content about Kuwala
   Link  | Description
 -------------|-------------
-[Blog](https://kuwala.io/blog/) | Read all our Blog articles related to the stuff we are doing here.
+[Blog](https://kuwala.io/blog/) | Read all our blog articles related to the stuff we are doing here.
-[Join Slack](https://join.slack.com/t/kuwala-community/shared_invite/zt-l5b2yjfp-pXKFBjbnl7_P3nXtwca5ag) | Our Slack channel with over 170 Data Engineers and many discussions.
+[Join Slack](https://join.slack.com/t/kuwala-community/shared_invite/zt-l5b2yjfp-pXKFBjbnl7_P3nXtwca5ag) | Our Slack channel with over 170 data engineers and many discussions.
-[Jupyter notebook - Popularity correlation](https://mybinder.org/v2/gh/kuwala-io/kuwala_examples/1def41ded01dbb67ecada9dc227c834cd93d0721?urlpath=lab%2Ftree%2Fnotebooks%2F1.%20Popularity%20Correlation.ipynb) | Open a Jupyter Notebook on Binder and merge external popularity data with Uber traversals by making use of convenient dbt functions.
+[Jupyter notebook - Popularity correlation](https://mybinder.org/v2/gh/kuwala-io/kuwala_examples/1def41ded01dbb67ecada9dc227c834cd93d0721?urlpath=lab%2Ftree%2Fnotebooks%2F1.%20Popularity%20Correlation.ipynb) | Open a Jupyter notebook on Binder and merge external popularity data with Uber traversals by making use of convenient dbt functions.
 [Podcast](https://anchor.fm/kuwala-io) | Listen to our community podcast and maybe join us on the next show.
 [Digital coffee break](https://calendly.com/kuwala_io/kuwala-community-chat?month=2022-02) | Are you looking for new inspiring tech talks?
 Book a digital coffee chit-chat with one member of the core team.
 [Our roadmap](https://github.com/orgs/kuwala-io/projects/3/views/6) | See our upcoming milestones and sprint planing.